bohendo/blog-content/crypto/opsec.md

 A hacker stole some of the NSA's cyber-weapons & deploys a browser zero-day exploit.
 I visit an evil website & get pwned.

-Having complete access to my computer & phone means the evil sysadmin has my key stash and my encrypted :bank: vault but no passwords..
+Having complete access to my computer & phone means the evil sysadmin has my key stash and my encrypted vault but no passwords..
 Yet.

-With root access, the hacker can install a keylogger to record my passwords & gain access to my :bank: vault.
+With root access, the hacker can install a keylogger to record my passwords & gain access to my vault.

 They can then access all non-2FA protected accounts & steal money from my hot crypto wallets.